eyeszack/diesel-engine/README.md

 To work through the example below or to use diesel engine you'll need the **dslengine-x.x.x.jar** file.
 You can clone this repository and build the required jar file with Gant.
 Everything you need is in the project itself.
 There are no external dependencies other than Groovy and Gant.
 To build the jar run the following:

-    $ gant all
+    $ gant jar

 You'll end up with the jar in the `dist` directory.

 **Download jar from latest release.**

 You can also download the latest release jar from the [releases](https://github.com/eyeszack/diesel-engine/releases) page if you don't want to clone and build.
+Just package the jar as your project requires and include it in your classpath at runtime.

+**Installing with zip from latest release.**

+If you want to install diesel engine and use it to run your DSL scripts locally, download the latest release zip from the [releases](https://github.com/eyeszack/diesel-engine/releases) page.
+Unzip to a directory of your choice and set an environment variable that points to your installation.

 ### Example Debugging DSL